MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-audiomodule.md

 ---
-title: KSPROPERTY\_AUDIOMODULE enumeration
+title: KSPROPERTY_AUDIOMODULE Enumeration
-description: The KSPROPERTY\_AUDIOMODULE enumeration defines constants that are used by audio drivers to communicate information about partner defined audio modules.
+description: The KSPROPERTY_AUDIOMODULE enumeration defines constants that are used by audio drivers to communicate information about partner defined audio modules.
 keywords: ["KSPROPERTY_AUDIOMODULE enumeration Audio Devices"]
 topic_type:
 - apiref